 Usability and user experience are an integral part of every website.
-In nowadays’ competitive landscape, if businesses want to succeed online, it’s more vital than ever that they have a well-designed and functional digital property, as well as an in-depth understanding of what makes it user-friendly and provides a satisfying experience to visitors…
+In today’s competitive landscape, if businesses want to succeed online, it’s more vital than ever that they have a well-designed and functional digital presence…

-However, there still are companies that look at usability and user experience as sheer technicalities, and this holds them back from discovering their real value in growing their operation.
+However, there are still companies that view usability and user experience as mere technicalities, which holds them back from discovering their true value in growing their operations.

-In this article, we’ll explain what are the main differences between user experience and usability, and how both affect a business’s online presence and customer satisfaction.
+In this article, we’ll explain the main differences between user experience and usability, and how both affect a business’s online presence and customer satisfaction.

 Usability Vs. User Experience